Large Trees

 River Red Gum

-Description: Iconic and much-loved large tree often exceeding 30m.
+Description: Iconic and much-loved large tree often exceeding 30m and spreading to 15m.
 Multicolour flaking bark and massive trunk.
 Adult leaves grey-green, typical ‘gum’ leaves.
 Small white flowers in late summer.
 Fast growing.
 Long-lived, up to 1,000 years.

 Cultivation: Easy to grow in most soils, although too large for most gardens.
 Prefers full sun.
 Tolerant of drought and frost.